Android-for-Python/Android-for-Python-Users/README.md

 ## Back Button and Gesture

+The back button or gesture is used by Android to pause an app, It has historically been used to also navigate within a Kivy app as shown below.

+Android 10 and up require that the back button/gesture can return the app to the Android home screen (pause an app).

+Android 14 will show a preview of the 'Back target', this preview probably won't work inside Kivy apps.
+So using Back to navigate inside a Kivy app is proably going to be confusing to Android users.

-A back button/gesture can be detected with a test for key == 27, as shown in the [documentation](https://github.com/kivy/python-for-android/blob/develop/doc/source/apis.rst#handling-the-back-button).
-The key handler **must** return a boolean.
+To use for internal navigation, a back button/gesture can be detected with a test for key == 27, as shown in the [documentation](https://github.com/kivy/python-for-android/blob/develop/doc/source/apis.rst#handling-the-back-button).
+The key handler **must** return a boolean, which determines if the event is passed to the OS.

-Android 10 and up require that the back button/gesture can return the app to the Android home screen, therefore there must be a state in the app where back button/gesture is not consumed by the app.
+In order to use the button for internal navigation there must be a state in the app where back button/gesture is not consumed by the app.
 For example if the back button/gesture transitions between Kivy screens, from the "main" screen the app can on a back event go to the Android home screen:
 ```python
 class Main(ScreenManager):
     def __init__(self, **kwargs):